background image

 Kicking off

 The worlds of football and Formula 1 often collide.
-Nazionale Piloti are a charity football team made up of racing drivers and their side in 2016 featured several former McLaren drivers for a 'Champions for charity' match, held in honour of Michael Schumacher in Mainz, Germany.
+Nazionale Piloti are a charity football team made up of racing drivers, and in 2016, their side featured several former McLaren drivers for a 'Champions for charity' match, held in honour of Michael Schumacher in Mainz, Germany.

 Daniel Ricciardo, Mika Häkkinen and David Coulthard joined several other famous faces from the F1 world, as well as some footballing legends, including Miroslav Klose and Lukas Podolski.